Content helpers

 <img>into responsive<picture>(eleventyImageTransformPlugin) is opt-in.
 You add it yourself if you want it.
 When it is present, the shortcode marks its own output witheleventy:ignoreto avoid double-processing.

 Alt text matters.
 The shortcode warns when it is missing (use an empty string for decorative images).
-The image-transform how-to walks through the responsive pipeline.
+The image transform how-to walks you through the responsive pipeline.